Brian Laundrie’s dad helps law enforcement search for son at Carlton Reserve - NewsBreak

 “Since the preserve has been closed to the public, Chris has not been able to look for Brian in the only place Chris and Roberta believe Brian may be,” he said.

 Laundrie was officially reported missing by his parents on Friday, Sept.
 17. At the time, they told police they had last seen him leave home to go to the Carlton Reserve area for a hike on Tuesday, Sept.
 14. Bertolino confirmed earlier this week that, after further communication with the FBI, the Laundries now believe their son left home to go hiking on Sept.
-13 .What happened to Gabby Petito?
-Timeline of disappearance, death, search for Brian Laundrie
+13.

 Laundrie was reported missing more than two weeks after police say he returned home to North Port alone from a cross-country trip he had been on with his fiancée Gabby Petito.